Types of business loans

 - Client account documents

-- Balance sheets/profit and loss statements (past two years)
+- Balance sheets and/or profit and loss statements (past two years)

-- Proof of income - i.e. payslips, letters of employment
+- Proof of income, like payslips orletters of employment

 - Business banking account number and balance

-- What you own (can be used as security/collateral)
+- What you own (and can be used as collateral)

-- Physical assets - i.e. land, building, equipment, vehicles (documents and photos)
+- Physical assets, like land, building, equipment, or vehicles

-- Financial assets - i.e. stocks, bonds, crypto currencies
+- Financial assets, like stocks, bonds, or crypto

 - How your other business ventures are doing, if any